"""A class for manipulating time series based on measurements at

 msg = (

-"can't use '{}' for default {} boundary "
+f"can't use '{method_name}' for default "

-"of empty TimeSeries"
+f"{lower_or_upper} boundary of empty TimeSeries"

-raise KeyError(msg)
+raise KeyError(msg) from error

 else: